-This fresh wave of Greek debt problems suggest that risk could be off in the near term, unless Greece is magically able to prove that it’s actually meeting its bailout requirements.
+This fresh wave of Greek debt problems suggests that risk could be off in the near term unless Greece is magically able to prove that it’s actually meeting its bailout requirements.
 Bear in mind that Spanish and Italian debt woes are also waiting in the wings, adding further downward pressure on euro pairs.

 Despite the choppier market conditions this summer season, it is possible that we’d see a repeat of the massive euro selloff that we witnessed when rumors of a potential Grexit and a eurozone breakup first started circulating.

 Analysts predict that EUR/USD could drop below 1.2000 soon enough as investors have fewer reasons to hold on to a shared currency whose very existence is in jeopardy.

 Aside from that, speculations of QE3 from the Fed and its negative impact on the Greenback are likely to take the backseat for the meantime as traders focus on the uncertainties in the eurozone.